stefangary/socks/docs/suggested_workflow.md

 *awesome* because:
 1. they can store text, images, code, error messages and more all in one file,
 2. with the thoughts and results stored in the same file, that single file can be shared between people who are working remotely, and
-3. all you need to see and interact with this file is a web browser.
+3. all you need to see, edit, and run the code in this file is a web browser.

 ## A **workflow** is the series of steps that go from
 1. getting the starting materials (e.g. assignment instructions),